premiscale/pass-operator/README.md

 This command will

-1. Stand up a local 1-node minikube cluster with 4 cores, 4GiB memory and 30GiB storage, each.
-Modify [./scripts/minikube.sh](./scripts/minikube.sh) if these resources are unsuitable for your local development environment.
+1. Stand up a local 1-node minikube cluster with 4 cores, 4GiB memory and 30GiB storage. *(Modify [./scripts/minikube.sh](./scripts/minikube.sh) if these resources are unsuitable for your local development environment.)*
-2. Create a localhost docker registry redirect container.
+2. Create a `localhost` docker registry redirect container.
-3. Build both e2e (hosts a git repository with encrypted pass secrets that match paths found in [./tests/data/crd](./tests/data/crd/)) and operator container images, as well as push these images to the local redirect for minikube to access.
+3. Build both e2e (hosts a git repository with encrypted pass secrets that match paths found in [./src/test/data/crd](./src/test/data/crd/)) and operator container images, as well as push these images to the local redirect for minikube to access.
 4. Installs both e2e and pass-operator Helm charts.
 5. Run e2e tests.
 6. Tear down the cluster and local registry, as well as cleans up locally-built artifacts.